okkimus/Financier/README.md

 Frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a small project to demonstrate my skills in Node, Typescript and React.

 - [frontend](./src/frontend)
 - [backend](./src/backend) TODO create the backend skeleton

 ### Spec

 - [x] frontend application showing Apple stock price in graphical way (use HighCharts)
-- [ ] backend with TS/Node/Express to fetch data from Alphavantage.co
+- [x] backend with TS/Node/Express to fetch data from Alphavantage.co
-- [ ] package backend into Docker container
+- [x] package backend into Docker container
-- [ ] deploy project into cloud
+- [x] deploy project into cloud
   - [x] frontend
-    - [ ] backend
+  - [x] backend
 - [ ] make the code clean and awesome

+#### Personal additions

+- [ ] make possible to fetch other than Apple stock
+- [ ] would like the have the API response cached (Redis) to have faster response time and not making calls to AlphaVantage all the time

 ## Running locally